dzuk-mutant/blockchain/resources/resources.md

 ## Symbolism and rhetoric

-It's important to remember these symbols and words should be treated with context.
+It's important to remember these symbols and words should be treated with some degree of  context (not the psuedo-ironic card the actual culprits like to play however).
 For instance, people can use [(((echoes)))](https://rationalwiki.org/wiki/Alt-right_glossary#.28.28.28.29.29.29) sarcastically as a form of defiance against anti-semitic abuse.

 #### Alt-Right